build-fast¶

 - Scope assessment - Categorizes as Small, Medium, or Large

-- Branch: Large scope - Redirects to
+- Large scope redirect - Redirects to

 - Quality checks - Format, lint, test